 Historical subsidence data are limited, and therefore no additional data are provided for the Subsidence SMC.
 Figure 2 shows the average annual InSAR data from June 2015 to September 2019.
-The map presented during the first Subbasin Committee meeting showed total subsidence.

 Figure 2: Average Annual Subsidence from 2015 to 2019

 Interconnected Surface Water